Metadata

 Shapefiles

 A shapefile is a common vector data format, originally developed by ESRI.
 The shapefiles provided in the Shapefile zip have been modified from the original, authored shapefiles.
 All topological errors are resolved before any processing occurs.
 The files have been merged into one dataset where each DM class is represented by one polygon.
 The files have been projected to the USA Contiguous Albers Equal Area Conic projection.
-Finally, the dataset has been clipped to the United States boundary (provided by the U.S. National Atlas).
+Finally, the dataset has been clipped to the United States boundary.
 Metadata for each shapefile is provided in the zip file in the *.shp.xml file.

 Please note, shapefiles prior to 2004 have been digitized from the image archive.
 Preliminary error analysis indicates that the digitized datasets have a horizontal error of approximately 4 miles when compared to authored datasets.
 For comparison, the drought impacts line in a georeferenced image is approximately 12 miles wide.